code77withHimanshu/altitude_air/README.md

 - `npm install`
 - `node index.js`

-This will run the server on the local and you will see MySQL Connected...
+This will run the server on the local and you will see Connected to MySQL database.

 ### Step-4